shareallthethings/til/_posts/2016-02-17-elixir-retrieve-last-result-in-iex.md

 2
 ```

-As you can see, the function `v` can get the last value because it's using the default value `-1`
+As you can see, the function `v` can retrieve the last value because it's using the default value `-1`.
-or you can use `v(line_number)` to get the value from a previous one.
+You can use `v(line_number)` to select the value that you want to retrieve.